Creator

 Description

 Image of men and women sitting and standing in four rows.
-Man in the first row on the right has a child sitting on his knee.
-No date given.
+Man in the first row on the right has a child sitting on his knee. undated.
 One of 156 black and white photographs by R. Lee Thomas, an African American photographer active in the early twentieth century in the southern United States.
 Thomas’ work provides photographic documentation of southern black social life, primarily religious and labor groups, circa 1946-1949.
 The majority of the photographs depict groups from Birmingham, Alabama, and adjacent areas.
 His imprint contains the caption: Made by R. Lee Thomas, Mound Bayou, Mississippi, The Oldest Negro Town in America.

 EWI606 A4 2485.jpg (2049 kB)